10. Execution threads

 ...

-// wait for all threads
+// we wait for all threads

-for (int i = 0; i < tasks.Length; i++) {
+for (int i = 0; i < tâches.Length; i++) {

 }

-// end of main
+// end of hand

-Console.WriteLine("Thread {0} ended at {1:hh:mm:ss}", main.Name, DateTime.Now);
+Console.WriteLine("Fin du thread {0} à {1:hh:mm:ss}", main.Name, DateTime.Now);

 }

 10.3.
-The Benefits of Threads
+The benefits of threads

 ![]() |